 The three of us arrived on the start line filled with mixed emotions of excitement and nerves.
 It was an incredible feeling being amongst thousands of people who were all there raising money for various charities, all enduring the next five hours of pain to make a difference to people’s lives.
 We set off as a team but due to the horrible weather it was almost impossible to stay together.
 The wind was so bad we just had to put our heads down and get on with it!
 I targeted the largest rider I could find and used him as a windbreak, a tactic that served me well.
 It was a fantastic feeling cycling the roads of London and Surrey with not a car in sight.
 We all made various friends along the way, everyone sharing their stories and supporting each other even though we didn’t even exchange names.
 It’s amazing how you spend an intense 30 minutes with someone, sharing all sorts and supporting each other, only to never see them again.

 Half way through the ride, we were met by a drenched Tim, who had kindly been waiting in the rain (he forgot his umbrella) with sweets, biscuits, drinks and everything else you can possibly imagine.
 This is the point that Anna had realised her tyres were basically flat making her conditions even tougher!
-Action man Tim jumped stepped in, got this fixed and off she went, speeding round the last 50 miles like Usain Bolt running the 100 metres.
+Action man Tim jumped in, got this fixed and off she went, speeding round the last 50 miles like Usain Bolt running the 100 metres.

 We also spotted Merrick in the crowd with his Rolex umbrella (always on brand) and his wife Jane – they had also braved the horrible weather to show their support, which meant a lot to us.

-Big crowds, cheering and jumping, aligned The Mall, as we crossed the finish line.
-The encouragement was like nothing I have experienced before with Buckingham Palace fully insight, too, and I like to think that HM The Queen was most probably watching from her window.
+Big crowds, cheering and jumping, lined The Mall, as we crossed the finish line.
+The encouragement was like nothing I have experienced before with Buckingham Palace fully in sight, too, and I like to think that HM The Queen was most probably watching from her window.
 As I crossed the finish line, I gave a little nod to Rod, to say ‘this one was for you’.
 Team rEvolution was out in full force, with Niki and Nick making a special effort to cheer us over the final mile and of course get a video of our finish.

 We raised a total of £20,000 and were in the top 1% of fundraising teams for Pancreatic Cancer UK in 2018.
 It was a truly unique experience and certainly made the bond between Phylli, Anna and me even tighter.
 We were overwhelmed by the generosity and support that we received from our family, friends and all the people that were clearly so touched by Rod.
 We received so many messages and donations from people all over the world who had met Rod and been warmed by his infectious personality.
 Reading through all the messages of support has certainly taught me to be kinder and bolder and always make time for anyone you meet, and this was something that Rod did so well.